Revision 24-3; Effective Sept. 1, 2024

 • government-issued identification card with a photograph.

-Identify the need for other HHSC staff, federal staff, research staff or contractors to access confidential information through:
+Verify the need for other HHSC staff, federal agency staff, researchers or contractors to access confidential information through:

-• official correspondence or telephone call from state office or regional offices, or
+• official correspondence or phone call from state office or regional offices; or

 • contact with regional attorney.

-Contact appropriate regional or state office staff when federal agency staff, contractors, researchers or other HHSC staff, etc., come to the office without prior notification or adequate identification and request permission to access HHSC records.
+Contact appropriate regional or state office staff when federal agency staff, contractors, researchers or other HHSC staff come to an HHSC office without prior notification or adequate identification and request permission to access HHSC records.

-Note: Contractors cannot have access to IRS Federal Tax Information (FTI).
+Note: Contractors cannot have access to Internal Revenue Service (IRS) Federal Tax Information (FTI).

 C-2230 Verification and Documentation

-If disclosing individually identifiable health information, document how you verified the identity of the person if contact is outside the interview.
+When disclosing individually identifiable health information, document the method of verification for the identity of the person if contact is outside an interview.

-Verify the identity of the person who contacts you with a request to disclose individually identifiable health information using sources such as:
+Verify the identity of a person who requests disclosure of individually identifiable health information using the following sources:

-• valid driver's license or Department of Public Safety ID card;
+• valid driver's license or Department of Public Safety identification (ID) card;

 • birth certificate;